robole/artifice/readme.md

 - A subfolder with the title "remix" -  this is where I go off and create my own thing.
 - If there is neither of these subfolders, it's likely to be my own creation.

-To try out the experiments, you can run a local dev server:
+To try out the experiments, you can install the dependencies and run a local dev server:

 ```bash
 npm install